 The Chair of the Women & Equalities Committee is pushing for new protections for pregnant women and mothers by introducing a 10-minute Rule Bill in the House of Commons.
 This is a move we can get behind.

-That being said, Ms Miller’s move to address pregnancy discrimination in the workplace is something we can definitely support.
+Maria Miller MP’s (Chair of the Women & Equalities Committee) move to address pregnancy discrimination in the workplace is something we can definitely support.

 It is estimated that:

 - 54,000 women a year are pushed out of their jobs due to pregnancy or maternity leave;